The only independent guide to Porto

 The 18th century Igreja dos Clérigos is one the finest examples of baroque architecture in Porto but the majority of visitors to the church are much more interested in climbing the 250 steps to the top of the tower.
 The Torre dos Clérigos was constructed on the highest point of Porto and, when combined with the 76m high tower, the viewing platform provides fantastic panoramic views over the city.

 Porto is close to a beautiful coastline of large sandy beaches and traditional resort towns.
 Porto is on the border of two distinct beach regions with the Costa Verde to the north of the Douro river and the Costa Prata to the south.
 Many of these beaches can be easily reached via public transport and a holiday to Porto can easily be combined with a beach holiday.
-The two best beaches are Mansantos and Espinho.
-For a guide to the beaches of Porto please see this article.
+The two best beaches close to Porto are Praia do Senhor da Pedra or the Praia de Matosinhos beach.

 The plaza of Avenida dos Aliados is the heart of Porto, where the residents of the city come to celebrate or protest, all under the shadow of the distinctive city hall (Camara Municipal).
 The neoclassical style of the buildings that line the plaza provide a much older appearance than they actual are, with construction of the district only being completed in 1916.